Bachelor of Business Administration – Finance

 - How do I contact my Co-operative Education coordinator?

 Students may be employed in a variety of positions related to retail banking, retirement planning, strategic investment planning, risk management, estate planning and corporate finance.
-They may be employed by a bank, brokerage, insurance agency, investment house or in the for-profit sector including oil and gas.
+They may be employed by a bank, brokerage, insurance agency, investment firm or in an oil and gas company.
 While many of the work term positions are located in Calgary, students can relocate throughout Alberta or across Canada in order to secure a work term position.

 Finance students have held positions such as: